raymondoyondi/To-do-List/README.md

 This project leverages the power and simplicity of core web development languages:

-* **HTML:** Used for structuring the content and semantics of the task manager.
+* **HTML5:** Used for structuring the content and semantics of the task manager.
-* **CSS:** Utilized for styling the application, ensuring a modern and responsive user interface.
+* **CSS3:** Utilized for styling the application, ensuring a modern and responsive user interface.
 * **JavaScript:** Provides all the interactive functionality, task management logic (adding, deleting, marking complete), and DOM manipulation.

 ## 🏁 Getting Started